ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

 *  **Using metadata with unsupported derived values**

     - Associating metadata with a derived value is not supported.
 Use the parent value instead.
     - limitation exists because the KV Scheduler cannot directly retrieve derived values.
-    - Derived values are derived from the retrieved parent values.
+    - Derived values derive from the retrieved parent values.
     - Parent values may have metadata for additional run-time state.
     - Derived values cannot carry additional state-data, beyond any metadata associated with their parent value.

 ---

- * <a name="derived-key-collision"></a>
-   **deriving the same key from different values**
+*  **Same key derived from different values**
-    - include the parent value ID inside a derived key, so that derived values do not collide with key-value pairs across the entire system
+    - include the parent value ID inside a derived key.
+    - Ensures derived values do not collide with key-value pairs across the entire system

 ---

- * <a name="models-bad-usage"></a>
-   **not using models for non-derived values; mixing with custom key building/parsing methods**
+* **not using models for non-derived values; mixing with custom key building/parsing methods**
       - models are `NOT` supported with derived values at this time
       - for non-derived values, the models are mandatory and should be used to define these four descriptor fields: `NBKeyPrefix`, `ValueTypeName`, `KeySelector`, `KeySelector`
       - eventually these fields will all be replaced with a single `Model` reference.
 It is recommended to prepare and use the models for an easy transition to a new release